Esshahn/www.awsm-11ty.de/src/blog/pydisass.md

 ## opcodes.json

-There are 256 (or `ff` in hex notation) opcodes possible for the 6502 processor, but only 151 of them are defined instructions that produce an expected behavior.
+There are 256 (0 to 255, or `ff` in hex notation) opcodes possible for the 6502 processor, but only 151 of them are defined instructions that produce an expected behavior.
 The other 105 are called illegal opcodes.
 If you want to learn more about these, I highly recommend the excellent article [How MOS 6502 Illegal Opcodes really work](https://www.pagetable.com/?p=39) by Michael Steil.

 The first (and tedious) step for my disassembler was to make these opcodes available for parsing the code.
 I decided for a simple `JSON` file, which includes all 256 opcodes.
 Here are the first lines (all code can be [download from my github repository](https://github.com/Esshahn/pydisass64)).